-In the appointment of new Directors the Committee is driven by the need for diversity around the board table and sets high expectations when engaging with professional search agencies to encourage a diverse range of applicants.
+In the appointment of new Directors the Committee is driven by the need for diversity around the Board table and sets high expectations when engaging with external search consultancy to encourage a diverse range of applicants.
 The Committee considers diversity in the context of experience and skills as well as cultivating a wide range of characteristics and different perspectives.